Teradata/developer-resources/docs/install-ai-unlimited/quickstart/subscribe-image-csp.md

 2. Open the [Azure Marketplace](https://azuremarketplace.microsoft.com) page for Teradata AI Unlimited and choose **Get It Now**.

-3. Review and accept the [terms and conditions](Insert a link to the image) for the engine Azure VM Image.
+3. Review and accept the [terms and conditions](Insert a link to the image) for the engine's Azure VM Image.

 4. Wait for Azure to process your subscription.
 It can take a few minutes for your subscription to become active.